 Instructions

 - To make the cheese mousse, soak gelatin in cold water for 10 minutes.
-Whisk whipping cream to get the whipped cream and refrigerate.
+Whisk whipping cream until soft peaks and refrigerate.
 In a saucepan, bring sugar and water to a boil.
 In a separate bowl, beat egg yolks with an electric mixer.
 Add the hot sugar syrup to the yolks, whisking constantly.
 Then add the drained gelatin while the mixture is hot and continue to beat until the preparation completely cools down.
 Add farm cottage cheese and mix with a rubber spatula.
 Finish by adding the whipped cream and whisk with a hand whisk.
-Transfer the mouse in a pastry bag fitted with Ateco plain pastry tip 806.
+Transfer the mouse to a pastry bag fitted with Ateco plain pastry tip 806.

-- To assemble the cake, spread a single spiral (a bit less than ½ inches/1 cm thick) of the cottage cheese mousse.
+- To assemble Charlotte, spread a single spiral (a bit less than ½ inches/1 cm thick) of the cottage cheese mousse.
 Place a frozen red fruit confit disk in the center and fill the remaining space to the edges with the mousse.
 Add another layer of cheese mousse (a bit less than one inch/2 cm thick) - it equals two spirals pushed from the pastry bag.
-Finish the charlotte by making waves or a spiral on top with the use of the bent spatula.
-Refrigerate for at least 4 hours, better overnight.
+Finish the Charlotte by making waves or a spiral on top with the use of the bent spatula.
+Refrigerate for at least 3-4 hours; better overnight.

-- To unmold the cake, remove the mousse cake mold and lift it away.
+To serve, remove the mousse cake mold by lifting it up.
 Peel the acetate cake film and discard it.
-Decorate the top of the cake with red berries and sprinkle with powdered (icing) sugar.
+Decorate the top of the cake with whole red berries and fresh mint leaves (photo 16) and sprinkle with powdered (icing) sugar or cover with a clear glaze.
+Wrap the Charlotte cake with a pretty ribbon for a final touch if desired.

 Notes